Upbeat-Roblox/fluid/docs/docs/tutorials/index.md

 You can download Fluid directly as a Roblox model from the Roblox Library.
 Simply search for "Fluid" in the Roblox Library, find the latest version, and insert it into your project.

 ### GitHub Releases
 Fluid is also available for download from GitHub Releases.
-Visit the Fluid repository on GitHub, navigate to the "Releases" section, and choose the latest release.
-Download the appropriate files for your project and follow the instructions provided in the repository's README to install Fluid in your Roblox project.
+Visit the [Fluid repository](https://github.com/Lanred-Dev/Fluid) on GitHub, navigate to the ["Releases" section](https://github.com/Lanred-Dev/Fluid/releases), and choose the latest release.
+Then download the fluid.rbxm file.

 ### Wally Packge
 If you prefer using package managers, you can install Fluid using Wally, a package manager designed specifically for Roblox.
 Follow these steps to install Fluid via Wally: